Eddo Stern Interview about the UCLA Game Lab

 The influence of new technology is profound and requires a nuanced position.
 Fortunately, the unique positioning of the UCLA Game Lab in a Design and Media Arts Department, in a top raked School of Arts and Architecture, in a globally connected research university in very helpful in engaging this challenge in a sophisticated and nuanced way.

-At the core of my approach to this challenge is to focus first and foremost on the conceptual and formal vision of the work and only then on technological mastery or virtuosity.
+My approach to this challenge is to focus first and foremost on the conceptual and formal vision of the work, and only then move on to consider technological mastery or virtuosity.
 But admittedly, the lab is schizophrenic in this area in that the practices and relationships to technology embraced in the lab are simultaneously those of the Technophile and those of the Luddite.